 top of page

-From 2021-2026 Pound has been affiliated with the University of Arizona, advising on program development and teaching in the Eller College of Management.
-He is working on a new venture aimed at promoting shelter dogs and dog rescue.
-His enduring passion remains helping leaders navigate ideas, visions, and tactics through the often-fraught pathways of institutional governance, and helping boards and shareholders act as collaborative (rather than combative) partners to leaders and teams.
+His enduring passion remains helping leaders navigate ideas, visions, and tactics through the often-fraught pathways of institutional governance, and helping boards and shareholders act as collaborative (rather than combative) partners to leaders and teams - in service of creating value.

 bottom of page